School Logo

 Please do not hesitate to contact the office should you wish to view an overall attendance certificate.
 Teachers will discuss attendance at parents evening.

-Amber Letter - If a parent has already received a green letter and their child's attendance continues to fall to below 93% an amber letter will be sent inviting the parent to attend a meeting with member(s) of the attendance team to try and work out if the school can support the family in any way to improve the child's attendance.
+If a parent has already received a Letter 2 and their child's attendance continues to fall to below 93%, Letter 3 will be sent inviting the parent to attend a meeting with member(s) of the attendance team to try and work out if the school can support the family in any way to improve the child's attendance.
+At this stage, we will also enquire if the child has an ongoing medical condition that the school can help and support with, should the absences be due to a high number of days due to illness and medical appointments.

 Top